epalzeolithe/chuangmi-720p-hack/README.md

 # Chuangmi-720P-hack project

 This projects provides an alternate firmware for the Xiaomi Chuangmi 720p IP Camera's.
-This camera, based on the Grain Media GM8136S SOC, normally only work using the cloudbased app.
+This camera, based on the Grain Media GM8136S SOC, normally only works using a cloud service.

 With this firmware you can use the camera without being bound to the cloud service and does not require an internet uplink.

 **Please read the [security considerations in the wiki](https://github.com/fliphess/chuangmi-720p-hack/wiki/Security-Considerations).**